Updated: Jan 3

 Join the mailing list to be kept up to date.

-Want a fun summer weekend playing on and around a lake?
+Want a fun summer weekend playing on and around England's longest lake?

 Found a broken link?
 We'd appreciate it if you could let us know.